antonaut/8queensOpenMP/README.md

 A solver to the 8 queens problem made to learn about OpenMP.

-See implementation details in hw3.c.
+See implementation details in 'hw3.c'.

 Building and running
 ====================
-Please use the bash script 'build_and_run.sh' provided with the lab.
+Please use the bash script 'build_and_run.sh' provided with the homework.

 Running Times
 =============